Fast, authoritative and in-depth reports

 For non-commercial purposes, lets others distribute and copy the article, and to include in a collective work (such as an anthology), as long as they credit the author(s) and provided they do not alter or modify the article.

-The open access fee for this journal is $1500, excluding taxes.
+The gold open access publication fee for this journal is $1500, excluding taxes.
 Learn more about Elsevier's pricing policy: https://www.elsevier.com/openaccesspricing.

 Green open access